AndyGrant/Ethereal/README.md

 ### Hash

 The size of the hash table in megabytes.
 For analysis the more hash given the better.
 For testing against other engines, just be sure to give each engine the same amount of Hash.
+64MB/thread/minute is generally a good value.
 For testing against non-classical engines, reach out to me and I will make a recommendation.

 ### Threads